Matt Paprocki Senior Director of Government Affairs

 Jane McEnaney Policy Outreach Manager

-The following is a recap of the legislation that the Institute has been monitoring the past two weeks:
+Here is an update on some of the legislation the Institute has been monitoring and actively discussing:

-SB 3442 – Senate fails to override the governor’s plastic bag veto.
-During the first week of veto session, state Sen. Terry Link, D-Lincolnshire, filed a motion to override Gov. Pat Quinn’s veto of the Plastic Bag and Film Recycling Act, but the motion failed and the Senate voted 24-23-2 to uphold the governor’s veto.
-This is a win for the Institute that we attribute in part to our vocal opposition to this onerous legislation.
+Yesterday, Sen. Terry Link, D-Lincolnshire, filed a motion to override Gov. Pat Quinn’s veto of SB 3442, the Plastic Bag and Film Recycling Act; the motion failed as the Senate voted 24-23-2 to uphold the Gov.’s veto.
+This is a win for the Institute that we attribute to our vocal opposition to this onerous legislation.

 Finally, the Senate Republicans’ closed-door leadership vote ultimately resulted in Senate Minority Leader Christine Radogno holding on to her seat.